DivyaKumari29/PGC_LAB01/README.md

 ---

-## Wrap-up
+## Conclusion

-All four programs solve the exact same problem and all four give the exact same correct answer (`4000.00`).
-The only difference is **how the work is split up** — one core, many threads, many computers, or thousands of GPU threads — and that difference is what changes the speed from over 4 minutes down to under a fifth of a second.
+All four models solved the same matrix multiplication problem and produced the same correct result (`4000.00`).
+The difference between them was purely in **how the work was divided** — one core, many threads on one machine, many separate machines, or thousands of GPU threads — and that difference is what changed the execution time from over 4 minutes down to under a fifth of a second.